-The main concern regarding trace minimization methods is that the objective $J_{p}^{t+\Delta T}$ \citep{sim2005}.
+The units chosen to represent densities/speed impact the magnitude of the resulting uncertainty measure $J_{p}^{t+\Delta T}$ \citep{sim2005}.
 As a result, to compare the \textit{relative} uncertainty between traffic densities and parameters, we normalize the uncertainty measure based on the scale of each state variable.
 Since the dual EnKF maintains separate error covariance matrices, $J_{p}^{t+\Delta T}$ can be computed separately for traffic densities and incident parameters.
 Then, we can define an aggregate uncertainty measure that is a weighted sum of the trace matrices, where we use the weights $\lambda\in [0,1]$ to account for the differences in scale between densities and free flow speeds.
-Furthermore, the weights can be used to represent the importance of minimizing the uncertainty on parameters relative to traffic densities.
-In addition, we should further normalize the uncertainty measure based on the number of traffic state variables in the densities EnKF, $K$, and the number of parameters in the free flow speeds EnKF, $V$, to ensure that the resulting uncertainty measures are comparable.
-If we denote $J_{p, v_{max}}^{t+\Delta T}$ as the trace of the free flow speeds state error covariance matrix after $\Delta T$ EnKF updates using UAV and density observations along path $p$ , $J_{p, \rho}^{t+\Delta T}$ to be the corresponding measure for traffic densities, and $\lambda$ to be the weighting factor, we can formulate the objective $J_{p}^{t+\Delta T}$ associated with path $p$ as in Equation \ref{eqn:bigJp}.
+The weights can also be used to represent the importance of minimizing the uncertainty on parameters relative to traffic densities.
+In addition, we should further normalize the uncertainty measure based on the number of traffic state variables $K$ in the densities EnKF and the number of parameters $V$ in the free flow speeds EnKF.
+To be more precise, let $J_{p, \rho}^{t+\Delta T}$ denote the trace of the traffic densities covariance matrix after $\Delta T$ EnKF updates using UAV and density observations along path $p$.
+Furthermore, let $J_{p, u_{f}}^{t+\Delta T}$ be the corresponding measure for free flow speeds.
+We can specify the aggregate future uncertainty measure $J_{p}^{t+\Delta T}$ associated with path $p$ as in Equation \ref{eqn:bigJp}.
 Then, we aim to determine the path $p^{*}$ that minimizes this aggregate uncertainty measure among the set of $m$ candidate trajectories $\{p_{1},..,p_{m} \}$ as shown in Equation \ref{eqn:bestp}.